-How can I get out of my Commercial Lease?
+How to get out of a Commercial Lease early?

 For many Tenants there may come a time when they need to consider how they can get out of their existing Commercial Lease.
 There could be any number of reasons why this might be necessary including expansion, financial hardship, relocation or a breakdown in Landlord/ Tenant relations.
 Whatever your reason for wanting to end your Lease, it is the Lease itself which will determine the options available to you.

 The most common ways to bring a Commercial Lease to an end can be put into two categories as follows: